 Official Sample (21 CFR 2.10) - An official sample is one taken from a lot for which Federal jurisdiction has been established.
 If violative, the official sample provides a basis for an administrative or legal action.
 Official samples generally consist of "goods," or a physical portion of the lot sampled, but not always.
 Official samples are further classified according to the manner in which they are collected, how Federal jurisdiction is established, and their intended use or purpose.

-Sample custodian - The Sample custodian refers to person(s) granted the role of Sample Custodian within FACTS.
-The Sample custodian refers to the person(s) responsible for receiving all samples into the laboratory, both physically and electronically in FACTS, from the collector and assures the samples are stored under the appropriate environmental conditions until such time as the sample is transferred to the analyst to whom it is assigned.
-The Sample custodian also ensures proper disposition of all samples in FACTS, whether or not the sample is analyzed.
+Sample custodian – The Sample Custodian refers to person(s) granted the role of Sample Custodian within FACTS or LIMS.
+The Sample Custodian refers to the person(s) responsible for receiving all samples into the laboratory, both physically and electronically in FACTS or LIMS, from the collector and assures the samples are stored under the appropriate environmental conditions until such time as the sample is transferred to the analyst to whom it is assigned.
+The Sample Custodian also ensures proper disposition of all samples in FACTS or LIMS, whether or not the sample is analyzed.